ibm-cloud-docs/vpc/block_storage_is_view_cli.md

 ## Before you begin
 {: #before-viewing-block-storage-cli}

-1. Make sure you have downloaded, installed, and initialized the following CLI plug-ins:
+1. Make sure that you have downloaded, installed, and initialized the following CLI plug-ins:
     * {{site.data.keyword.cloud_notm}} CLI
-    * The infrastructure-service plugin
+    * The infrastructure-service plug-in

    For more information, see the [CLI Reference](/docs/vpc?topic=vpc-cli-reference).

-   When you install the vpc-infrastructure plugin for the first time, you must set the target generation to gen 2, `ibmcloud is target --gen 2`.
+   When you install the vpc-infrastructure plug-in for the first time, you must set the target generation to gen 2, `ibmcloud is target --gen 2`.
    {:important}

-2. Make sure you have [created an {{site.data.keyword.vpc_short}}](/docs/vpc?topic=vpc-getting-started).
+2. Make sure that you have [created an {{site.data.keyword.vpc_short}}](/docs/vpc?topic=vpc-getting-started).

 ## View details about a block storage volume using the CLI
 {: #viewvol-cli}